 - Pray for the sending agency of the missionaries you are lifting to the throne of grace.
 These agencies are often operating on a shoestring budget, and with multiple constraints on what is and is not allowed in many different countries.
 Maintaining the status quo in the home office is a tough job, but few ministries are satisfied to be maintaining the status quo – they usually have growth and more ministries on their plates as well.
 Pray that funds will arrive as needed for individual ministries and missionaries; that the vision of the leadership will be supportive of those on the field; that the ministry will not grow so fast that they cannot keep up with current obligations; and that God will be glorified in all.
 1 Timothy 2:1-2; 5:17

 - Pray for the physical space needs of the ministry.
 Every event – small class, larger retreat, one-on-one lesson, corporate worship – needs a space to meet.
 Pray that real estate may be available to meet these needs, whether that means purchasing several acres or renting a tiny room.
-Pray that leases would be honored by those from which space is being rented, and that prices would be fair.
+Pray that leases would be honored by those from whom space is being rented and that prices would be fair.
 Proverbs 11:1; Acts 28:20

 - Pray for times of refreshment.
 Elijah needed time away to refresh himself physically, spiritually, emotionally, and mentally after doing battle with the priests of Baal.
 In the same way, missionaries need regular times away from the ministry to recharge so they can minister effectively.
 This may mean returning to their sending churches, but should also include times when nothing is expected of them except to relax, renew, and refresh.
 1 Kings 19